 Marketing strategy from a new perspective

 With these forces of change, also the marketing perspective transforms.
 Instead of starting to build a marketing strategy to hit selected target groups.
 The marketer in the business environment of big data and customer analytics has to start with understanding and connecting with customers.
-Such an organization requires a flattening network structure that works with cross-functional activities and openness.
+To fully optimize this concept an experienced strategic partner could be of great benefit for your business.
+Where they could provide SEO- and other marketing services, an alternative called Whitehat is such a partner.
+In this way, the organization can keep a flattening network structure that works with cross-functional activities and openness.
 Furthermore, the general marketing strategy is to empower adaptable capabilities.
 In order to stay connected and build new connections with the customers.

 Tools for digital marketing